Quinoa And Tempeh With Tomato Sauce (Vegan Meal Prep)

 How to make tempeh in a rich, smoky tomato sauce

 Like tofu, tempeh is a product made from fermented soybeans.
 While slightly less well-known, it’s another fantastic source of vegan protein and to an extent, easier to make flavourful and delicious.
 Dense in texture with a slightly nutty undertone, it makes a great meat alternative.
 Plus, given the overall neutral flavour of tempeh, you just can’t go wrong with it.
 In other words, versatility on point.

 One of my favourite ways to prepare tempeh is marinading and then roasting it in the oven.
-But today, we’re keeping things real simple and using it to make a tomato sauce that’s very much reminiscent of spaghetti bolognese.
+But today, we’re keeping things really straightforward and using it to make a tomato sauce that’s very much reminiscent of spaghetti bolognese.
 It has a smoky flavour due to the paprika and with a hint of spice – which you can, of course, leave out.

 Heat some red onion, garlic and carrot strips (for an extra ‘hidden’ vegetable’) into a pan.
 Add tempeh pieces and cook for 5 or so minutes, until browned.
 Throw in canned tomatoes and spices, and continue stirring on a low heat for around 8-10 minutes more.